Three's a charm, so here's my third, best-fitting blouse so far:

 I just "re-drafted" with my shears, so I don't have a pattern of the changes I made.
 Hopefully I'll remember to look it up here next time!

-I then took the sleeves and collar from pattern 3/2010/124 which I made here.
+here.
 I made the sleeve band according to my arm circumference not the pattern.
 I didn't redraft the sleeve after changing the armhole because this sleeve has a lot of ease which took care of any differences.

 After not quite liking the collar (and doing it upside down) last time I did a lot of measuring and a bit of re-sewing this time to get it right.
 Sewing collars still isn't my favorite, but it worked!
 I also added shell pink buttonholes and button thread.
 Why?
 Because I could!